Vishal782004/Excel_Dashboard_Project/README.md

 4) Clean and professional design for business use

 **File Information**
-1)Excel_Dashboard_Project.xlsm → Macro-enabled Excel workbook
+1) Excel_Dashboard_Project.xlsm → Macro-enabled Excel workbook
-2)Built in Microsoft Excel 2016+
+2) Built in Microsoft Excel 2016+

 **Requirements**
-1)Microsoft Excel 2016 or later
+1) Microsoft Excel 2016 or later
-2)Enable Macros when opening the file
+2) Enable Macros when opening the file

 **Screenshots**
 ## Screenshots